Sarah Elfreth: Political positions

+According to a VoteHub analysis, Elfreth voted with President Donald Trump's stated position 11.9% of the time in the 119th Congress through 2025.

 Crime and policing

 During the 2021 legislative session, Elfreth voted for the Maryland Police Accountability Act and supported an unsuccessful Republican amendment to the bill that would require law enforcement agencies to keep a record of positive community feedback.
 During debate on a bill to give the attorney general of Maryland prosecutorial power in police-involved deaths in 2023, Elfreth voted for amendments that would allow state's attorneys to decide first whether to prosecute a case, and another to appoint a director of the investigations division.
 Both amendments were rejected in largely party-line votes.
 In June 2023, following a shooting in Annapolis that left three dead and another three injured, Elfreth attended a vigil to honor the victims of the attack and endorsed calls for accountability from state legislators.

 Education

 During her tenure as the student member of the University System of Maryland Board of Regents, Elfreth voted against a three percent tuition increase and spoke in support of Governor Martin O'Malley's four-year tuition freeze.
 She also played a role in gathering opposition to a resolution recommending against a policy on pornographic films following the screening of Pirates II: Stagnetti's Revenge at the University of Maryland, College Park, convincing other board members that there was no way to create such a policy without infringing on freedom of speech.
 During the 2019 legislative session, Elfreth introduced legislation to expand the Board of Regents' membership and implement additional oversight reforms.
 The bill passed both chambers unanimously and was signed into law by Governor Hogan on April 30, 2019.

 During her 2024 congressional campaign, Elfreth campaigned for school board candidates running against candidates endorsed by Moms for Liberty, saying that she viewed the "threat Moms for Liberty poses to our boards of education as one of the greatest threats to democracy."
 In October 2024, after The Baltimore Banner reported that Anne Arundel County school board candidate Chuck Yocum had a history of child sexual abuse charges stemming from his teaching job at Northeast High School, Elfreth called for Yocum to drop out of the school board race.
 Yocum was narrowly defeated by Erica McFarland in the general election on November 5, 2024.
 In March 2025, was one of 31 Democrats to vote for the DETERRENT Act, which lowers the foreign reporting thresholds for colleges and prohibits universities from working with "countries of concern" without annual approval from the U.S. Secretary of Education.